Queries over infinite streams

 select Stream of ts(x)

-from Number x
+from Real x

 where x in simstream(0.01)

-The function ts(x)
+In general, the function ts(x)

-returns a time stamped object
+object.
+It returns a time stamped object having the value

 (see Time).